diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/New Remote/Day 2/01 - Node.js  Basic Authentication and Sessions.md

 <br>

+#### Authorization is related to signing up and the overall process of allowing users to access certain resources.

-#### When a user logs into our web app, authentication allows us to know which user (of all users in our system) is visiting the page.
+#### When a user logs into our web app, authentication will allow us to know which user (of all users in our system) is visiting the page.

-####

-#### -  Authorization is related to signing up and the overall process of allowing users to access certain resources.